 Do RBC antibodies affect blood donation?

 They do not affect the safety of the person donating and will not affect the processing of red blood cells for transfusion.
-If someone has potent RBC antibodies in their plasma, however, then that plasma may not be acceptable for all transfusions.
+If someone has potent red cell antibodies in their plasma, however, then that plasma may not be acceptable for all transfusions.